 Annual reviews are not enough since it’s insolvable to recall a time’s worth of work in a single meeting.
 Having regular one-on-one meetings will keep you streamlined throughout the time, meaning further openings for workers to speak directly to you about successes or problems they might have.

 Workers are empty for feedback, and your concentrated attention is important for them.
 Remember to take notes after the meeting of any issues that need to be addressed and applicable action particulars.
 To a director, these effects are fluently overlooked or forgotten when the person isn’t in view, while remaining forefront in your remote worker’s mind.
 We recommend taking notes beforehand and encouraging your employee to make an agenda for the meeting as well.
-However, indeed more, If you can do it through a participating platform.
+However, indeed more, if you can do it through a participating platform.

 Ask for status updates

 Encouraging status updates means you and your remote workers have a common ground to relate to.
 Ask employees to keep a daily log of their work.
 That way, both parties can keep track of what’s getting done.
-Indeed if you don’t look at the log every day, you’ll at least be suitable to see progress.

 Trust your employees

 Your remote employees trust you to be open and honest with them.
 Be sure to do the same.
 However, do not just assume they are loosening off if your employee isn’t responsive or meeting a deadline.
 Rather, reach out.
 They might be overwhelmed or might be dealing with a particular matter.
-That’s hard to know when they are not in the same room.
+That’s hard to know when they are not in the same room as you.
 Remember to keep the communication going and give them the benefit of the doubt.

 Adopt Technology for Remote Performance Management

-The rise of remote employees has been met with an unknown rise in tools and apps to help manage remote employee performance.
+The rise of remote employees has met with an unknown rise in tools and apps to help manage remote employee performance.
 To maximize employee effectiveness in telecommuting and support your platoon, you need visibility over what they’re doing.
 The excellent automated tools offer exactly that without being protrusive or creepy.

 Ensure the performance operation tools you use don’t produce repetitive work for your employees.
 They should be as easy to use as possible – being intuitive, simple, and doing one job well.
 Look out for those that use AI and automation to minimize duplication.